 Sonia E. Barrett

-Sonia E. Barrett is of German-Jamaican parentage and was brought up in England, China and Cyprus; she is a graduate of St Andrews University and the Transart Institute.
-Sonia is a MacDowell fellow and recipient of the Boss Harlan Foundation stipend.
-Her work has been shown at OCCCA California, the nGbK Berlin, The Format Contemporary in Milan, the Rosenwald Wolf Gallery in Philadelphia, the Museum of Derby and the British Library.
+Sonia E. Barrett is of German-Jamaican parentage and was brought up in England, China and Cyprus, she is a graduate of St Andrews University and the Transart Institute.
+Sonia is a MacDowell fellow and recipient of the Boss Harlan Foundation stipend, her work has been shown at OCCCA California, the nGbK Berlin, The Format Contemporary in Milan, the Rosenwald Wolf Gallery in Philadelphia, the Museum of Derby and the British Library in London.